Carson Fulmer

-Carson Springer Fulmer (born December 13, 1993) is an American professional baseball pitcher who is a free agent.
+Carson Springer Fulmer (born December 13, 1993) is an American professional baseball pitcher in the Seattle Mariners organization.
 He has previously played in Major League Baseball (MLB) for the Chicago White Sox, Detroit Tigers, Baltimore Orioles, Cincinnati Reds, and Los Angeles Angels.
 He played college baseball for the Vanderbilt Commodores.
 He was drafted by the White Sox in the first round of the 2015 MLB draft, and he made his MLB debut in 2016.

 Amateur career

-Fulmer attended All Saints' Academy in Winter Haven, Florida and was drafted by the Boston Red Sox in the 15th round of the 2012 Major League Baseball Draft.
+Fulmer attended All Saints' Academy in Winter Haven, Florida and was drafted by the Boston Red Sox in the 15th round of the 2012 Major League Baseball draft.
 He did not sign and attended Vanderbilt University.

 As a freshman in 2013, Fulmer, appeared in 26 games as a relief pitcher, going 3–0 with a 2.39 earned run average (ERA), four saves and 51 strikeouts in 52 2/3 innings.
 Fulmer started his sophomore season in 2014 as a relief pitcher, but was moved to the starting rotation in April.
 After becoming a starter, he had a 28 innings scoreless streak.
 In June, he helped the Commodores win the 2014 College World Series against the Virginia Cavaliers after allowing only one earned run in 5 1/3 innings of the third game.
 He finished the season 7–1 in 26 games (10 starts) with a 1.98 ERA, 10 saves and 95 strikeouts in 91 innings, earning the SEC Pitcher of the Year Award.
 After the season, he played for the United States collegiate national team during the summer.

 As a junior in 2015, Fulmer won the National Pitcher of the Year Award after going 14–2 with a 1.83 ERA with 167 strikeouts over 127 2/3 innings.
 He was a finalist for the 2015 Golden Spikes Award, presented annually to the nation's top college player.